flaviens/gsoc-sim-mem/documentation.md

 #### Delay estimation

 The delay estimation is performed using a decrementing counter (_rank_delay_cnt_) per rank (currently, only one rank is supported).

+Memory access delays, for a scheduled memory request, depend on multiple parameters.
 When a simulated memory operation starts, the decrementing counter is set to a value corresponding to the situation:

-1. If this is a row hit.
+1. If this is a row hit: if the memory request maps to a row already open in a row buffer.
+  It is allocated the cost of a _column access strobe_.
-2. If this is a row miss, and there was no row in the buffer.
+2. If this is a row miss, and there was no row in the row buffer.
+  It is allocated the cost of a _column access strobe_ plus an _activation_ delay.
-3. If this is a row miss, and there was another row in the buffer.
+3. If this is a row miss, and there was another row in the row buffer.
+  It is allocated the cost of a _column access strobe_ plus an _activation_ delay plus a _precharge_ delay.

 Rank states are represented by two additional elements (in addition to the decrementing counter):